Miss-Inputs/GeoGuessr-maps/README.md

 This has all the JSON files for my GeoGuessr maps, or at least all of them that I remember to put here.
 Much easier to keep track of, I just feel like the locations shouldn't be a secret, enables me to ramble more than GeoGuessr's description field for maps would allow…

-TODO: Whoops I forgot to list all the maps

 # Australia

 Maps all located in Australia, mostly converted from things.